ircd-hybrid/gh2irc/README.md

-gh2irc: PYTHONPATH - a [ghi](https://github.com/gkrizek/ghi/) fork with minor modifications to suit the ircd-hybrid development network's needs
+gh2irc: GitHub to IRC notification service - a [ghi](https://github.com/gkrizek/ghi/) fork with minor modifications to suit the ircd-hybrid development network's needs

 ---